deohs/r_onramp/r_packages_sessions_scripts.md

 You will learn:

-* What packages are
+* What packages and libraries are
-* What a "library" is
 * How to view your libraries
 * How to install and upgrade a package
 * How to upgrade all of your packages